 The two major earthquakes in Nepal on 25 April and 12 May 2015 resulted in huge losses of life and property in Nepal.
 The capital Kathmandu and its surroundings was one of the most affected areas.
 Immediately after the first earthquake Chhimeki mobilized its volunteers in the field.
 Chhimeki was instrumental in distributing relief material and monitoring poor families from the inner city areas of KMC.
 With the support from well-wishers abroad Chhimeki distributed food to 869 families, hygiene kits to 752 families, solar lamps to 175 families, ceramic filters to 150 families and clothes to 21 families.

 The organization established Chhimeki Multipurpose Cottage industry in May 2010.
-Chhimeki Sarbottam Pitho Plus (SP+) is a mix of roasted maize, soya beans and wheat that is fortified with Vitamin A, Iron and Folic Acid.
-SP+ is a highly nutritious food, especially for young children.
-Studies have shown that micronutrient rich food can have a significant impact on infant mortality.
-SP+ is produced by Chhimeki volunteers who also sell SP+ to local families in their respective communities.
+Chhimeki Sarbottam Pitho Plus (SP) is a mix of roasted rice, soya beans and wheat.
+It is a highly nutritious food, especially for young children.
+SP is produced by Chhimeki volunteers who also sell SP to local families in their respective communities.
 This activity provides the opportunity for volunteers to learn new skills as well as a way to make money, receiving a small commission for every packet sold.